lprm-ufes/MininetFed/README.md

 - **Facilitates the implementation of new aggregation and client selection functions**
 - **Enables the development of new trainers** to be executed on the clients (model + dataset + manipulations)

-# Getting Started with MiniNetFED
+# Getting Started with MininetFed

-### Cloning the MiniNetFED Repository:
+### Cloning the MininetFed Repository:

 ```
 git clone -b development https://github.com/lprm-ufes/MininetFed.git